mnieber/skandha/README.md

 ## The `registerCtr()` function from facets-mobx makes facets observable

 If you want to render the facets with React then we need to let React know when data changes.
 The [skandha-mobx](http://github.com/mnieber/skandha-mobx) library was created for this purpose.
 It has a `registerCtr()` function that can be used instead of the default one from `skandha`.
-This replacement version of `registerCtr()` function turns each `@data` member into a Mobx property that is either observable or computed.
+This drop-in replacement version of the normal `registerCtr()` function turns each `@data` member into a Mobx property that is either observable or computed.

 ## Conclusion